Bureau of Reclamation Support for Water Storage Projects

 • State-led storage projects are projects involving surface water or groundwater to be constructed, operated, and maintained by states or political subdivisions.
 The federal government may fund up to 25% of the costs of these projects.

 Funding allocated under the WIIN Act may be used for studies and construction.
 Before projects can begin construction under Section 4007, several milestones must be met.
 To recommend a project for construction, the Secretary of the Interior must find that the project is feasible (either by authorizing a federal feasibility study or by approving a nonfederal study) and provides benefits proportionate to the federal government's cost share.
 In addition, project sponsors must agree to pay their portion of project costs up front.
-Appropriations under Section 4007 are available only after the Secretary transmits a list of recommended projects and funding levels to Congress and Congress designates those projects by name in an enacted appropriations act (Figure 1).
+Appropriations under Section 4007 are available only after the Secretary transmits a list of recommended projects and funding levels to Congress and Congress approves those projects by name in an enacted appropriations act (Figure 1).

 Figure 1.
 Process for Section 4007 Water Storage Project Funding Allocations